palantir/conjure/readme.md

 ### Conjure Java Gradle Plugin

-Currently, the best way to use Conjure for java projects is to apply the Conjure gradle plugin.
+Currently, the best way to use Conjure for java projects is to apply the Conjure Gradle plugin.

 To add the plugin, depend on it in your root project `build.gradle`:
 ```gradle